quicwg/multipath/draft-ietf-quic-multipath.md

 Note that even if a peer cannot send on a path anymore because it does not have a valid connection ID to use, it can still acknowledge packets received on the path by sending ACK_MP frames on another path, if available.
-Also note that even if there is no valid coonection ID associated with the path, both endpoints can still send multipath control frames that contain the Path ID (such as PATH_ABANDON, PATH_STANDBY or PATH_AVAILABLE) on other available paths.
+Also note that even if there is no valid connection ID associated with the path, both endpoints can still send multipath control frames that contain the Path ID (such as PATH_ABANDON, PATH_STANDBY or PATH_AVAILABLE) on other available paths.